Skip to Content

 NEXT ONLINE CLASS

-The course uses NEDCC’s free online resource Fundamentals of AV Preservation as its textbook, with expanded resources and assignments.
-The instructor provides feedback on tasks throughout the course and helps guide participants in the creation of an audiovisual collection inventory, a salvage plan for audiovisual materials, and a Statement of Work for audiovisual collection reformatting.
+During the online instructor-led course option, the instructor provides feedback on tasks throughout the course and helps guide participants in the creation of an audiovisual collection inventory, a salvage plan for audiovisual materials, and a Statement of Work for audiovisual collection reformatting.
 While these three final assignments are optional, completion of these assignments is required for those who wish to receive a Certificate of Completion and for eligible Certified Archivists who wish to earn Archival Recertification Credits (ARCs).

 Details